Harold C. Washington

 Harold C. Washington is the professor of Hebrew Bible at Saint Paul School of Theology in Kansas City, Missouri.
 He holds both M.Div. and Ph.D. degrees from Princeton Theological Seminary.
 He is a member of the Religious Society of Friends (Quakers).
-Washington's professional output is considerable.
-Perhaps most significantly, he contributed the introduction and annotations for the books of Proverbs and Sirach in the third edition of The New Oxford Annotated Bible NRSV.
+He wrote the introduction and annotations for the books of Proverbs and Sirach in the third edition of The New Oxford Annotated Bible NRSV.

 Biography

-Washington's primary academic interests are: "Hebrew Bible, with special interest in Hebrew Wisdom Literature, Gender Critical Studies, History and Ethics of Biblical Interpretation".
+Washington's primary academic interests are: the Hebrew Bible and wisdom literature, Gender Critical Studies, and biblical interpretation.

+Works

+Chapters

-He has contributed chapters to several books.
-They consist of:
+He has contributed chapters to the following books: